daiphuongngo/LLM-Assisted-RAG-for-Canadian-Corporate-Tax-Fact-AWS-SageMaker-Bedrock-Azure-Foundry-AI-OpenAI/README.md

 AI gets the team to the right source faster, while keeping evidence visible for review.
 ```

-For an Income Tax Act Advisory LLM + RAG project, the same architecture can be adapted to approved internal knowledge sources, such as curated legislation excerpts, technical guidance, checklists, interpretation notes, rate tables, and internal research memos, assuming proper access control, data-governance review, and human validation.
+For an Corporate Tax Act Advisory LLM + RAG project, the same architecture can be adapted to approved internal knowledge sources, such as curated legislation excerpts, technical guidance, checklists, interpretation notes, rate tables, and internal research memos, assuming proper access control, data-governance review, and human validation.

 ---